ghartsel/GX-Kernel/content/metrics-mem.md

 The example shows a system with external RAM beginning at address 0000H, and external ROM or RAM beginning at address 8000H, for the full 64K address space.
-Memory banks, up to a maximum or four, are shown in the upper half of the address space.
+Memory banks, up to a maximum of four, are shown in the upper half of the address space.

 ## Memory partitions